circuit/xlator-bot/README.md

 # xlator-bot
 This sample application shows how to receive Circuit Conversation updates and how to send Circuit conversation items with the [circuit node SDK](https://circuitsandbox.net/sdk/)

-## Beta ##
-The circuit SDK and related examples are in Beta.
-While we are in Beta, we may still make incompatible changes.

 ## Recommended ##
 * [node 6.x LTS](http://nodejs.org/download/)
 * [circuit module](https://circuitsandbox.net/sdk/)